voidwyrm-2/voidwyrm-2/README.md

 * No Man's Sky,
 * Dome Keeper,
 * Oxygen Not Included(I hate patching),
-* Lethal Company(game of the year 2023 and the best ten dollars I ever spent ...but I still hate patching)
+* Lethal Company(the best ten dollars I ever spent ...but I still hate patching)

 **How you can reach me(for whatever reason):** uuhhh I don’t know man, Discord, I guess?(you can find me on all the servers of the games I've mentioned except Minecraft)